 Spalding’s impact in our community extends far beyond the student body.
 Through students’ practicum, fieldwork and clinical assignments in conjunction with over 150 area health care and community-based agencies, Spalding touches over 25,000 adults and children each year.
 Considering over three quarters of Spalding graduates remain in the greater Louisville region following graduation, investment in our students today means continued investment tomorrow as they continue to play a significant role in growing the college-educated workforce in the area.

-- Adjunct Instructors – fundamentals of physical science
+- Adjunct Instructors – School of Business – Master in Business Communication

 Interested applicants may also fill out an application for employment.
-Applications can be faxed to 502-992-2404 or mailed to Human Resources, Spalding University 845 S. 3rd Street Louisville, KY 40203
+Applications can be faxed to 502-992-2416, or mailed to Human Resources, Spalding University, 845 S. 3rd Street, Louisville, KY 40203.